tipam/pi3d/ReadMe.rst

     To run on Arch linux you will need to install::

-      $ pacman -S python2
+      $ pacman -S python
-      $ pacman -S python2-pillow
+      $ pacman -S python-pillow
-      $ pacman -S python2-numpy
+      $ pacman -S python-numpy

-    this worked for me.
-You could install python2-imaging rather than pillow but that's probably a retrograde step.
-The Arch repository doesn't seem to have python3-pillow or python3-pip etc. See `FAQ`_ for a description of all the steps to get a quick loading stand-alone pi3d SD card.
+    python2 has to be explicitly asked for.
+See `FAQ`_ for a description of all the steps to get a quick loading stand-alone pi3d SD card.

 Setup on desktop and laptop machines